 Sammy Ndiyo is the Controller of the Neighborhood Impact Investment Fund.
 He has over 8 years of experience in finance and accounting and has worked with both nonprofit and governmental organizations.
 He most recently served as the Finance Director for Nexus-Woodbourne Family Healing where he led the Finance Department and oversaw all aspects of the accounting and finance function including month-end close management, accounts receivable, accounts payable, financial reporting, budgeting, compliance, grant tracking and reporting.
 Sammy has also been involved in professional organizations, serving as the treasurer of the National Association of Black Accountants – Baltimore Metropolitan Chapter (NABA) and as a member of the CFO Leadership Council.

 He earned his accounting degree from Morgan State University and obtained his CPA license in 2015 while working at the Center for Urban Families.

-Jacob Crouse is a Community Development Officer of the Neighborhood Impact Investment Fund.
-He is a 2022-2023 Fellow with Baltimore Corps.
+Jake Crouse is a Loan Officer for the Neighborhood Impact Investment Fund after having served as NIIF’s Baltimore Corps Fellow in 2022-2023.
 Born and raised in Maryland, Jake is an alumnus of the University of Maryland and the Carey Business School at Johns Hopkins.
-He was most recently a Finance Specialist at EdOps, a registered B Corp serving nonprofit public charter schools in Washington, D.C., where he oversaw all financial aspects for his clients including bookkeeping, payroll, accounts payable, grants administration, reporting, and compliance.
+Prior to joining NIIF, he was a Finance Specialist at EdOps, a registered B Corp serving nonprofit public charter schools in Washington, D.C., where he oversaw all financial aspects for his clients including bookkeeping, payroll, accounts payable, grants administration, reporting, and compliance.
 Previously, he worked at the New Orleans Area Habitat for Humanity, first as an AmeriCorps volunteer and later as a Construction Site Supervisor, building affordable housing in the Lower Ninth Ward.